arantespp/arantespp.com/posts/zettelkasten/proof-of-work.md

 ---
 title: Proof of Work
-excerpt: Is a form of cryptography zero-knowledge proof that one part, the prover, proves to others, the verifies, that some amount of computational resources was used to complete some task.
+excerpt: It is a form of cryptography zero-knowledge proof that one part, the prover, proves to others, the verifies, that they used some amount of computational resources to complete some task.
 date: 2021-03-07
 rating: 2
 tags: